 City of San José Financing Authority Subordinate Wastewater Revenue Notes - On October 3, 2017 the City Council/Authority Board approved the Authority entering into a credit agreement with Wells Fargo Bank with a three year term ("Credit Agreement") under which the Authority will issue subordinate wastewater revenue notes (the "Subordinate Notes") from time to time in an aggregate principal amount not to exceed \$300 million outstanding at any time, and request advances of funds under the notes for the purpose of financing Wastewater System and Treatment Plant Projects.
 The Notes are supported by wastewater net system revenues and have no claim against the City's General Fund.
 This transaction closed on October 19, 2017.
 This interim financing facility is part of a long-term plan to provide funding for the RWF CIP at the lowest possible cost and with the least risk.
+During FY 2018-19, \$70.6 million was drawn against the subordinate notes.
+The outstanding balance of subordinate notes drawn, as of June 30, 2019 was approximately \$89 million, leaving an undrawn amount of approximately \$211 million for use in capital improvements at the Wastewater System Treatment Plant facility.
+The Credit Agreement expires on October 18, 2020.

-Catalonia Apartments - CDLAC approved up to \$17,713,000 for the issuance of tax-exempt debt at the October 3, 2017 meeting for the project.
-The notes were issued on October 17, 2017 for \$16,264,000 to provide financing for the acquisition and rehabilitation of 50 affordable housing units for extremely low-income and very low-income residents.
+El Rancho Verde Apartments - CDLAC approved up to \$318 million for the issuance of taxexempt debt at the July 18, 2018 meeting for the project.
+City Council approved the issuance of multifamily housing revenue notes on August 7, 2018.
+The notes were issued on August 28, 2018 for \$318 million to provide financing for the acquisition and rehabilitation of 696 affordable housing units for low-income residents.

 City of San José Financing Authority Lease Revenue Commercial Paper Notes - The Authority's CP Program utilizes a lease revenue financing structure.
 Under this program, the Authority is able to issue commercial paper notes ("CP Notes") with maturities not exceeding 270 days.
-The CP Notes are secured by a pledge of lease revenues from various City assets (the Animal Care Center, Fire Station No. 1, Fire Station No. 3, the Police Communications Center, the South San José Police Substation, and the Tech Museum) and two direct-pay letters of credit ("LOCs") provided by State Street Bank and Trust Company ("State Street") and U.S. Bank (together, the "Banks") pursuant to Letter of Credit and Reimbursement Agreements by and among the Authority, the City and each Bank, as amended.
-During FY 2017-18 the LOCs issued by the Banks were in the aggregate principal amount of \$85 million and were scheduled to expire on November 30, 2018.
-See discussion below related to actions taken in August 2018 to extend and expand the Authority's Lease Revenue Commercial Paper program.
+The CP Notes are secured by a pledge of lease revenues from various City assets (the Animal Care Center, Fire Station No. 1, Fire Station No. 3, the Police Communications Center, the South San José Police Substation, and the Tech Museum) and two direct-pay letters of credit ("LOCs") provided by State Street Bank and Trust Company ("State Street") and U.S. Bank (together, the "Banks") pursuant to Letter of Credit and Reimbursement Agreements by and among the